 course starts in the morning of Sept.
 7th and ends on the evening of Sept.
 18th, 2020 (arrival 6th, departure 19th)

 location: MPI-AB, Möggingen/Radolfzell, Lake Constanze, Germany

-submit one (1) pdf file with your CV (resume), a Personal Statement of Interest and Qualifications (maximum 350 words), and two references (name and email) of colleagues who are familiar with your professional/academic work.
+submit one (1) pdf file with your CV (resume), a Personal Statement of Interest and Qualifications (maximum 350 words), and two references (just their name and email) of colleagues who are familiar with your professional/academic work.
 Please state clearly what your animal movement analysis and R skills are and what you expect from AniMove.

 We will ask that each course participant bring their own laptop computer, with free software and R packages pre-installed.
 We will provide a list of software and packages prior to the course.

 Course admission notifications will be emailed by March, 2020.

 Application deadline: February 15th, 2020

 The total cost for this two-week course is 1800 EUR (full board).
-Full board package includes course fees, breakfast, lunch, dinner coffee/tea, snacks, and refreshments for the two weeks excl. parts of the weekend.
+Full board package includes course fees, accomodation, breakfast, lunch, dinner coffee/tea, snacks, and refreshments for the two weeks excl. parts of the weekend.
 Accommodation is multiple occupancy (max.
 2 people) single sex en-suite rooms.
 Arrival on Sunday, Sept 6th and departure on Saturday 19th.
 Vegetarian options are provided.
 A limited number of “course only” packages including course fees, lunch, dinner, coffee/tea, snacks, and refreshments can be obtained upon request.

 AniMove is a non-profit initiative, all lecturers are not paid.
 Fees are only used to cover expenses.